survivejs/webpack-book/manuscript/styling/01_loading.md

 ## Understanding Lookups

 To get most out of *css-loader*, you should understand how it performs its lookups.
 Even though *css-loader* handles relative imports by default, it won't touch absolute imports (`url("/static/img/demo.png")`).
-If you rely on imports like this, you will have to copy the files to your project.
+If you rely on imports like this, you have to copy the files to your project.

 [copy-webpack-plugin](https://www.npmjs.com/package/copy-webpack-plugin) works for this purpose, but you can also copy the files outside of webpack.
 The benefit of the former approach is that webpack-dev-server can pick that up.

-T> [resolve-url-loader](https://www.npmjs.com/package/resolve-url-loader) will come in handy if you use Sass or Less.
+T> [resolve-url-loader](https://www.npmjs.com/package/resolve-url-loader) comes in handy if you use Sass or Less.
 It adds support for relative imports to the environments.

 ### Processing *css-loader* Imports

 If you want to process *css-loader* imports in a specific way, you should set up `importLoaders` option to a number that tells the loader how many loaders after the *css-loader* should be executed against the imports found.
-If you import other CSS files from your CSS through the `@import` statement and want to process the imports through specific loaders, you will find this technique essential.
+If you import other CSS files from your CSS through the `@import` statement and want to process the imports through specific loaders, this technique is essential.

 Consider the following import from a CSS file: